pasha121/deckhouse/modules/303-prometheus-pushgateway/docs/EXAMPLES.md

 ---
-title: "THe Prometheus Pushgateway module: usage"
+title: "THe Prometheus Pushgateway module: examples"
 ---

 ## Example of the module configuration